jp1884/techvolution-vegas-baby/Techvolution_0/Techvolution-Prologue.md

 You can harness this winning playbook, once you realize we prosper by evolving new technologies, tools, and ways of life.
 Lucky for us, we have already created many technological adaptations to transform our civilization.

 That is because in 1970, the foundational technologies of the next age—microchips, software, computers, and internet—were converging; the Industrial Age finally gave birth to the Internet Age.
 It was not long until amazing new digital products filled the world like so many offspring seeking to win their place in nature.
 Many established people and businesses did not embrace modern inventions, hoping to unnaturally keep their own technologies alive.
-Happily, progress was not stopped and a new age kept moving on the game board.
+Happily, although attacks were made, progress was not stopped and a new age kept moving on the game board.

 However, continued advancements are never assured.
 We are still clinging to Industrial Age identities, philosophies, and ways of life.
 We are seriously holding back the Internet Age by using these old ideas to select which modern technologies and adaptations live or die.